LucasKugler/CNCGraf7Post/README.md

 ## CNCGraf7Post
-This repository is providing an CNCGraf / NC-EASY CAM post processor for Fusion 360.
+This repository is providing an NC-EASY CAM post processor for Fusion 360, based on the work of Tim Schneider, with extended capabilities:
-It is based on the RS 274D post processor configuration from autodesk.

-The NC-EASY post processor gives 2 options to split the machie code into multiple files: either one file for each operation, or one file every time there is a tool change.
+The NC-EASY post processor gives 2 options to split the g-code into multiple files: either one file for each operation, or a new file every time there is a tool change.
 This is meant to simplify exporting the code on machines where the tools have to be changed manually.

 **This new functionnality has not been tested extensively yet.
 Use with caution, and check the code before running it on your machine!**